BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

         sum(sizeof([Ns]Ts) ...);
     }

-Or that's what I thought.
+Or that's what this author thought.
 The author of P0535 claims that this does not work as both Ns and Ts are expanded before the prefix [] is applied, which means that you are taking the size of index Ns of each pack-like Ts parameter.
 Using Ns as a index table into Ts would need to ensure that the Ts is not expanded, which is done by a few tricks: